ThinkingThoughts

 Which begs the question of why I am so happy where I am?
 What is it about my life that makes me so unwilling to change any of it?

-So I’m not young, rich, gorgeous, or privileged.
+I’m not young, rich, gorgeous, or privileged.
 I’m not a social butterfly.
 I don’t have everything I want, though I do have everything I need.
 So what is there about my life that is so perfect, that I wouldn’t want to change it?

 Here’s what I’ve come up with: